It’s not easy being green.

 Me: Or you’re thinking of the time John Williams came over to watch it and we made you leave the room.

-The episode concludes with Scorby and Keeler making off with the pod just as the base is engulfed by a massive fireball.
+Scorby and Keeler make off with the pod as the base is consumed by a massive fireball.

 Sue: Well, the Doctor and Sarah are completely ****ed now.